-In a new Rrampt series, photographer Willy Waterton travels to Big Bay, home of Allen Smutylo, to get some shots of him, his tools, and his studio, and to ask him a simple question:
+In our unique Rrampt series, photographer Willy Waterton travels to Big Bay, home of Allen Smutylo, to get some shots of him, his tools, and his studio, and to ask him a simple question:

 Why an artist?

 “Well-That question is long and complicated.
 It’s something that a lot of people would like to do.

 I had some natural skill visually, I could see that.

 I saw my dad go off to work every morning, he was a mechanic working long hours leaving at 7 o’clock in the morning getting home at 5 pm and was cheerful about it.
 He provided everything, and I had summer jobs working, making an hourly wage, and I thought to myself, and this was a deep, deep thought, that no – this not a world I’m going to be in.
 I am not spending my life doing that.
 I want to wake up, and I want the day to be my own.”

 Born in Toronto in 1946, Allen Smutylo is an Ontario College of Art honour graduate and a member of the Ontario Society of Artists.